zzmic/punched-card-reader/README.md

 The easiest way to set up the environment for compiling and uploading the Arduino sketches is to use the [Arduino IDE](https://www.arduino.cc/en/software/).

 ## Unit Testing
-Unit tests for the punched card reader can be found at `arduino/punchedCardReader/unitTests.h` and `arduino/punchedCardReader/unitTests.ino`.
+Unit tests for the punched card reader are located in `arduino/punchedCardReader/unitTests.h` and `arduino/punchedCardReader/unitTests.ino`.
-To run the unit tests, we must first enable the unit testing and testing modes by uncommenting the `#define UNIT_TESTING` macro in `arduino/punchedCardReader/punchedCardReader.ino`.
+To run these tests, first enable unit testing and testing modes by uncommenting the `#define UNIT_TESTING` macro in `arduino/punchedCardReader/punchedCardReader.ino`.
-Once this macro is enabled, compiling and uploading the sketch to the Arduino board will cause the `runUnitTests()` function to execute automatically within the `setup()` phase.
+After doing so, compiling and uploading the sketch to the Arduino board will automatically execute the `runUnitTests()` function within the `setup()` phase.
-The test results, including pass/fail status for the photodiode driver, card processor, and Hollerith encoding modules, are then output to the serial monitor.
+The test results, showing pass/fail status for the photodiode driver, card processor, and stream processor modules, are displayed on the serial monitor, with a clean run ending with the messages `All photodiode driver unit tests passed :)`, `All card processor unit tests passed :)`, `All stream processor unit tests passed :)`, and `All Hollerith unit tests passed :)`.
-The testing framework utilizes mock functions defined in `arduino/punchedCardReader/testUtils.ino`, such as `evenLEDsOn` and `sendPunchReading`, which are activated by the `#define TESTING` macro; these mocks intercept hardware calls to set state flags (e.g., `evenLEDsOnCalled`), allowing the unit tests to verify that the correct hardware control logic is executed without actual physical interaction.
+The testing framework uses mock functions defined in `arduino/punchedCardReader/testUtils.ino`, such as `evenLEDsOn` and `sendPunchReading`, which are activated by the `#define TESTING` macro.
+These mocks intercept hardware calls to set state flags (e.g., `evenLEDsOnCalled`), enabling the unit tests to verify that the correct hardware control logic runs without requiring physical interaction.

 ## Integration Testing
 Integration tests for the punched card reader can be found at `arduino/punchedCardReader/softwareIntegrationTests.h` and `arduino/punchedCardReader/softwareIntegrationTests.ino`.
+To run the integration tests, first enable integration testing and testing modes by uncommenting the `#define SOFTWARE_INTEGRATION_TESTING` macro in `arduino/punchedCardReader/punchedCardReader.ino`.
+After doing so, compiling and uploading the sketch to the Arduino board drives the timer-based test harness that feeds a scripted sequence of sensor readings (simulating the card text `};`) into the system under test.
+The harness invokes `checkMessages()` on each time step to compare the expected LED control, punch-reading generation, column/byte transmission, and card-end signaling against the actual mocked calls.
+Results are printed to the serial monitor; any mismatch includes the expected and actual values, while a clean run ends with the message `finished software integration test (if only '};\n' was printed out, it passed)`.
+The integration tests reuse the mock interfaces in `arduino/punchedCardReader/testUtils.ino`, such as such as `evenLEDsOn` and `sendPunchReading`, letting the tests validate the full sensing-to-streaming pipeline without actual hardware.

 ## Group Members
 - Yi Lyo